stanleyn/beautiful-jekyll/Fun.md

 #subtitle: Why you'd want to go on a date with me
 ---

 I love running in all forms- trail, road, track, etc. I also like to practice 'power' yoga (e.g. lots of pushups, the fun part).
-I recently adopted a cat named Médor.
+Recently, I adopted a cat named Médor.

-PhD Graduation Day!
+Médor the cat:
 <center><img src="/medor.jpg" alt="grad1" width="500" height="350"></center> <center>

 <!--